zackify/optics-agent-js/README.md

 OpticsAgent.configureAgent({ configOptions })
 ```

 Normally you do not need to call this function -- just set the `OPTICS_API_KEY` environment variable.
-Call this function if you set the API key in code instead of through the environment variable, or if you need to set specific non-default value for options.
+Call this function if you set the API key in code instead of through the environment variable, or if you need to set specific non-default values for other options.
 Call this _before_ any calls to instrumentation functions below.

 Options include:

 * `apiKey`: String.
 Your API key for the Optics service.
-This defaults to the `OPTICS_API_KEY` environtment variable, but can be overriden here.
+This defaults to the `OPTICS_API_KEY` environment variable, but can be overridden here.

-* `reportTraces`: Boolean: Send detailed traces along with usage reports.
+* `reportTraces`: Boolean.
+Send detailed traces along with usage reports.
 Defaults to true.

-* `reportVariables`: Boolean: Send the query variables along with traces.
+* `reportVariables`: Boolean.
+Send the query variables along with traces.
 Defaults to true.

-* `normalizeVersion`: Function(req)->[String,String].
+* `normalizeVersion`: Function([http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage))⇒{client_name: String, client_version: String}.
 Called to determine the client platform and version for a request.
 You may want to override this to improve client detection, eg, if you have a custom user-agent for a mobile client.

-* `normalizeQuery`: Function(info)->String.
+* `normalizeQuery`: Function([GraphQLResolveInfo](http://graphql.org/graphql-js/type/#graphqlobjecttype))⇒String.
 Called to determine the query shape for for a GraphQL query.
 You shouldn't need to set this unless you are debugging.

 * `debugFn`: Function(args).
 Called to print debugging messages.
 Defaults to `console.log`.
-To silence optics if `console.log` is not OK in your environment, pass `debugFn: () => {}`.
+To silence Optics if `console.log` is not OK in your environment, pass `debugFn: () => {}`.

 * `endpointUrl`: String.
 Where to send the reports.
-Defaults to the production Optics endpoint, or `OPTICS_ENDPOINT_URL` if it is set.
+Defaults to the production Optics endpoint, or the `OPTICS_ENDPOINT_URL` environment variable if it is set.
 You shouldn't need to set this unless you are debugging.

-* `reportIntervalMs`: Int.
+* `reportIntervalMs`: Number.
 How often to send reports in milliseconds.
 Defaults to 1 minute.
 You shouldn't need to set this unless you are debugging.

-* `printReports`: Boolean: Print reports as the are sent.
+* `printReports`: Boolean.
+Print a JSON version of reports as they are sent.
 This may be useful for debugging.
 Defaults to false.

 ### Instrument your schema

-Call `instrumentSchema` on the same executable schema object you pass to `graphql-js` to run.
+Call `instrumentSchema` on the same [executable schema object](http://graphql.org/graphql-js/type/#graphqlschema) you pass to the [`graphql` function from `graphql-js`](http://graphql.org/graphql-js/graphql/#graphql):

 ```
 OpticsAgent.instrumentSchema(executableSchema);